manikantprasad98544/Inventory-Management-System/README.md

 1.Adding new item to the inventory.
 2.User can make purchase using product Id.
 3.record.json files contains all the product present in inventory.
 4.After each successful purchase inventory gets updated.
+5.sales.json files contains all the transaction details.
-5.After each successful purchase all transaction details get stored in sales.json.
+6.After each successful purchase all transaction details get stored in sales.json.

 ### record.json Features
 1.Product Id